+Ten days is enough time to do more than just scratch the surface in Nepal.
+You can go on a substantial trek, enjoy mountain biking and white-water rafting, or tour the country's many cultural attractions — and still have time to fit in some downtime in Kathmandu or Pokhara.
 As Kathmandu is home to the only international airport in Nepal, most visitors will spend a bit of time in the capital.
 Factor in at least one full day to see a selection of its highlights, such as ancient Buddhist stupas, Hindu temples, and grand palaces.

-Option #1: Go trekking
+Option #1: Go Trekking

 Trekking is a major reason to travel to Nepal, and in 10 days you can enjoy a serious trek.
 By picking a route close to Kathmandu you avoid lengthy travel time that would eat into precious trekking time.
-Give yourself a day or two in Kathmandu either side of the trek, to organize permits, see some of the capital's cultural attractions, and to decompress afterwards.
+Give yourself a day or two in Kathmandu either side of the trek, to organize permits, see some of the capital's cultural attractions, and to decompress afterward.

 Here are our suggestions for treks suitable for 10 days in Nepal, within easy reach of Kathmandu:

 Kalinchowk Temple trek.
 A moderate trek with hill culture, forest and river landscapes, panoramic views of the Himalayas and the beautiful pilgrimage spot of Kalinchowk Bhagwati Temple.

-- The Tamang Heritage Trail.
+- Tamang Heritage Trail.
 Also in the Langtang region, the focus of this trek is the local Tamang culture, so you'll stay with locals and help provide sustainable economic benefit to the community.